RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 ### Interact
 Perform an action on an interactable object.
 The user will need to be able to understand what they can do with the object and how they do it.
 #### Potential accessibility barriers

+### Orient
+Where a user gains an understanding of the locations of objects that surround their avatar in a virtual space.
+This may include the whole virtual space or focus on a window.
+For instance in a first person view orienting may describe just the objects on the screen (requiring the user to turn their avatar to bring more objects into focus) or it may also communicate objects that are 'off camera' to the user.
+#### Potential accessibility barriers
+##### Visual information is not accessible to people with sight loss.
+- Provide an audio or verbal description of the scene or space.
+Consider [audio beacons](#audio-beacons), [audio description](#audio-description), [Text-to-Speech (TTS)](#Text-to-Speech)
+##### Audio information is not accessible to people with hearing loss

+##### People with cognitive disabilities may be overwhelmed if given too much information
+- In a first person view consider focusing on just the objects closest to the center of the view to allow the user to explore by turning their head.
+- Allow the user to step through the objects one at a time so they get information about one object then trigger the interface moving on to describe the next one.

 ### Pick-up
 Take an object from a virtual space or exhibition.
 This removes it from the virtual space or exhibition and associates it with the user's avatar.